Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Modeling and optimization details

-Table \ref{app:tab:baseline_model_comparison} compares additional baselines beyond those shown in Table \ref{tab:model_comparison}.
+This section defines less relevant baselines and provides more details on the baselines shown in Table \ref{tab:model_comparison}.
 We explored CosSim with other feature sets; they all perform worse in terms of MRR and Coverage metrics than using all features. \textbf{MF} is the conventional matrix factorization approach to collaborative filtering, using the dot product to compute similarity and selecting hyperparameters as described by Rendle et al.~\cite{rendle_neural_2020};\footnote{All matrix factorization models were trained for 100 epochs with the same optimizer as the MLP model; the best model (by validation MRR) used embeddings of size 128 and weight decay of 0.0001.
 Embeddings were trained for the 41,567 authors and 79,588 sites that appear at least twice in training-period initiations; a single embedding each was reserved for previously unseen authors and sites.} note the high hit-rate but low MRR, indicating a strong popularity bias.
 The new non-personalized baselines are \textbf{RecentInits}, which ranks sites by the amount of time since the last initiation with that site, \textbf{MostJournals}/\textbf{RecentJournals}, which mirror MostInits and RecentInits but count published Journal updates rather than initiations, \textbf{NewestAuthor}, which ranks newest sites first, and \textbf{MostInteractive}, which ranks sites by the number of recent interactions made by authors on that site.